-3. How are Natural Capital Accounts different from the National Accounts that countries have now?
+4. How are Natural Capital Accounts different from the National Accounts that countries have now?

 Natural Capital Accounts are sets of unbiased data for material natural resources, such as forests, energy and water.
-NCAs follow an international standard approved by the United Nations Statistical Commission (UNSC) called the System of Environmental Economic Accounting (SEEA), while National Accounts follow the framework of the System of National Account (SNA).
+NCAs follow an international standard approved by the United Nations Statistical Commission called the System of Environmental Economic Accounting (SEEA), while National Accounts follow the framework of the System of National Account (SNA).

-The datasets in the National Accounts describe a country's economic performance and forms a basis for calculating Gross Domestic Product (GDP) and other well-known economic indicators, such as the balance of trade and household consumption.
+The datasets in the National Accounts describe a country's economic performance and forms a basis for calculating GDP and other well-known economic indicators, such as the balance of trade and household consumption.
 While national accounts are limited to the production boundary of the economy, natural capital accounts go beyond that, to account for natural goods and services that aren't subject to market transactions and do not necessarily have a well-established market price.

-4. Why do we need to account for Natural Capital?
+4 5.
+Why do we need to account for Natural Capital?

 Natural Capital Accounting is an umbrella term covering efforts to make use of an accounting framework to provide a systematic way to measure and report on stocks and flows of natural capital.
-NCA covers accounting for individual environmental assets or resources, both biotic and abiotic (such as water, minerals, energy, timber, fish), as well as accounting for ecosystem assets (e.g.
+NCA covers accounting for individual environmental assets or resources, both biotic and abiotic (such as water, minerals, energy, timber, fish), as well as accounting for ecosystem assets (e.g. forests; wetlands), biodiversity and ecosystem services, in both physical and monetary terms.